AmySikora/cf-python-base-project/Task 1.1/README.md

 This is the repository where I will be storing my tasks and achievements as I am learning Python.

-I will be adding folders for each step of the project that I am working on.
+I will be adding folders for each step of the project that I am work on.

 ## Description
 A simple script (`add.py`) that calculates the sum of two numbers entered by the user.